HreshchyshynT/the_guide/README.md

 # The Guide

-This is a simple, terminal-based text adventure game built with Dart.
+This is a simple, text adventure game built with Dart.
 The entire story, from the initial scenario to the consequences of your choices, is generated dynamically by a Large Language Model (LLM) like Google's Gemini or OpenAI's GPT.

 ### How it Works